 - Letter from your employer: Obtain a letter from your supervisor, boss, or office that states your identification info, employment status, compensation, and the number of work hours you missed from the accident to full recovery.

 - Medical documents: You need to provide documents that reflect your medical condition.
 It can be a doctor's note or a disability slip that contains a recommendation for time off from work.

 The time you spent away from work should reflect the severity of your accident injuries.
 If your business or independent work has been steady, you may calculate your damages with your tax return from the previous year.
 However, if your business or independent work involves growing profits, additional benefits, or any irregularities, you may want to consider hiring a forensic economist or a personal injury attorney.

 Putting together a lost wages claim when you're self-employed requires more than just plugging numbers into an equation.
 Car accident injuries are more complicated for self-employed workers because of their irregular work schedule and the difficulty in proving wages.
-If you need help to prove lost wages, contact an experienced attorney in your area today and get a free claim evaluation.
+If you need help proving lost wages, contact an experienced car accident attorney in your area today.